-Newport News Behavioral Health Center offers our Project Valor treatment program for adolescent male sexual offenders and sexual abusers, ages 11–17, in need of intensive sex offender-specific treatment.
+Newport News Behavioral Health Center offers our Project Valor Program, residential treatment for adolescents in need of intensive sex offender treatment.
+This residential treatment program is intended for male sexual offenders and sexual abusers, ages 11 to 17.

 The mission of Project Valor is to provide quality treatment specific to sex offending behaviors and sexually abusive behaviors.
 By re-educating young men to respect and value themselves and others, the cycle of violence can be interrupted.
 The mission is consistent with the nationally recognized goal of all sexually abusive behavior treatment, ‘no more victims.’